top of page

 Erectile Dysfunction After Breakups: Everything You Need To Know

-We’re not just going to talk about breakups in general though, we want to specifically touch on the subject of dealing with erectile dysfunction after a breakup.
+We’re not just going to talk about breakups in general though, we want to specifically touch on the subject of dealing with trouble "getting it up" after a breakup.

-If that perfectly explains what you’re going through right now, just know that this is not the time to be hysterical: breakups can affect many men's performance in the bedroom, but erectile dysfunction (ED) doesn't have to be your future.
-Remember, ED is treatable.
+If that perfectly explains what you’re going through right now, just know that this is not the time to be hysterical: breakups can affect many men's performance in the bedroom, but it doesn't have to be your future.
+Remember, sexual performance issues are treatable.

 Breakups have an undeniable power to shape our lives and even alter how we function.
 If you're finding yourself having trouble getting it up after a difficult break, or if the idea of erectile problems making matters worse has been looming over your head, this article is for you!